 The gas partial pressure difference is the most important factor in determining the rate of pulmonary diffusion.
 This is also known as the pressure gradient.

 Partial pressure is defined as the pressure that each gas would exert if it were present alone.
-In other words, it is a measure of how much a given gas contributes to the total pressure.
+In other words, it measures how much a given gas contributes to the total pressure.

 The partial pressure gradient is what drives the diffusion process and is determined by subtracting the partial pressure of a gas on one side from the partial pressure of the gas on the other side.